 The prime minster and Palmerston arrive at the palace to report there has been some rioting but Palmerston is getting on Victoria’s nerves as he keeps talking over Russell.
 Victoria dismisses Palmerston much to everyone’s relief.
 Once he has left, Victoria says she can no longer tolerate him.
 Albert once more urges Victoria to leave London but she insists she will not run away.
 Albert takes the matter out of her hands and says they will be leaving tomorrow.

-As a mob converges on the palace, the gates are hastily closed.
+A mob converges on the palace and the gates are hastily closed.
 As Albert is giving the footmen instructions, a rock is thrown through the window, narrowly missing Victoria.
-Albert rushes to her side, insisting they must leave, however, Victoria says they can’t as her waters have broken.
+Albert rushes to her side, insisting they must leave, however Victoria says they can’t as her waters have broken.
 Albert carries Victoria to her bedroom as soldiers rush to subdue the mob.
-As the mob burn an effigy of the queen, Victoria screams as the contractions take hold.
+The mob burns an effigy of the queen and Victoria screams as the contractions take hold.

 - Victoria and Albert’s sixth child, Louise, was born on 18 March 1848 and the queen commented her daughter would turn out to be something peculiar due to the revolutionary forces sweeping through Europe.
 Victoria was also given chloroform for the first time during the birth and she found it to be a blessing.
 As predicted, Louise would often be at loggerheads with her mother as Louise had far more liberal ideas and was more unconventional than her siblings.